-Making no appologies and accepting the notion that "Liberal" is to Communism and Socialism as "Conservatism" is to Nazism and Fascism, I took up the assignment of investigating and researching Aldolf Hitler many years ago.
-I did so because I wanted to know where my counrty was heading - and how I could prepare.
+Making no apologies and accepting the notion that "Liberal" is to Communism and Socialism as "Conservatism" is to Nazism and Fascism, I took up the assignment of investigating and researching Adolf Hitler many years ago.
+I did so because I wanted to know where my country was heading - and how I could prepare.
 I did this casually - I never realized how quickly the transformation would be upon us.

-I have read many people accusing the Bush administration of Hitlerism.
+I have read many people accusing the Bush administration and the modern rightwing conservative movement of Hitlerism.
 But how true is this accusation?
 I think that I have read and studied enough on the subject to write an objective and informed essay on such a comparison.

 Many philosophers, kings, conquerors and rulers before Adolf felt exactly the same way - along with many of America's famous leaders and generals.

 I think that modern day Conservativism here in the United States speaks a slightly softer rhetoric but I would have to say that philosophically they are in agreement.
 They believe in war and conflict as a means of resolving "problems."

 I think this is a bi-partisan policy.
 I think that both parties believe in war or aggression as a political tool.
 They disagree only on the technicalities - who, where and how - not whether we should or whether we shouldn't.
 And Like Adolf no one is concerned with whether it is ethically right or morally wrong.
 Politicians are already telling us that this will not be our last war either.
 No more are we fighting the war to end all wars.
 We are fighting this one as a learning experience and training ground for the next one.